mephistolist/godev/README.md

 # godev
-Very, very modest devops project in Golang that needs more work at this time.
+A cross-platform devops project in Golang that's built for speed.